julia-268/julia-268/README.md

 - 👋 Hi, I’m @julia-268
 - 👀 I’m interested in automotive IT and IT finance processes.
 - 🌱 I’m currently learning R and many other things.
 Please be gentle, I´m still learning.
-- 💞️ I’m looking to collaborate on various IT projects or other cool iniatives.
+- 💞️ I’m looking to collaborate on various IT projects or other cool initiatives.
 - 📫 How to reach me julia.eberlein@gmx.de

 <!---